BPCI-Robotics/notebook-24-25/notebook.md

 There is a lot to get done, and it's not like we finished everything today.
 Today was just the beginning, the day we became a proper VEX Robotics team.
 We should take a break, though, as these past two weeks have been tough.

+# After the competition

+## Mistakes made
+Many mistakes were made during the competition, and our potential was not truly realized.
+In terms of ranking, we did about as well as we did last time.
+That is to say, not well.
+We tested our robot, though, and it worked really well, so what went so wrong?

+### Height limit
+When one is forced to change the robot in such a way that it compromises the whole strategy, it is hard to recover from that.

 ## Action plan
 From what we learned from the competition, we formulated an action plan for how we would improve the robot.
 Actually, we would rebuild the entire robot from scratch, as we are going to replace our drivetrain motors.
 The design seemed fundamentally flawed anyway, so rebuilding from scratch would allow us to fully realize our vision for a competitive robot.
 This would be the one that brings us from being a lower-mid team to a higher-mid, nearly good team.